 FTP stands for File Transfer Protocol.

-files between your hard drive and a remote server.
-For instance, you could
+transfer files between your hard drive and a remote server.
+For instance,

-put your personal home page up on the Web by transferring files from your
+you could put your personal home page up on the Web by transferring files

 Ever wonder what "http" stands for in all of the Web sites you access with your Web browser?
 Hypertext Transfer Protocol is how your browser transfers files from remote web servers to graphically display web content on your monitor.
 Although HTTP does a good job of downloading HTML files and the small bitmaps displayed within them, it was never designed to transfer large files.
 However, with FTP, you can download large files and resume transfer after interruptions, where you left off, saving time (read that "money") and aggravation (priceless).